Excidos/ComfyUI-Lumina-mGPT-Wrapper/README.md

 # ComfyUI-Lumina-mGPT-Wrapper

 ## Overview
 This custom node integrates the Lumina-mGPT model into ComfyUI, enabling high-quality image generation using the advanced Lumina text-to-image pipeline.
-It offers a robust implementation with support for various model sizes and advanced features.
+It offers a robust implementation with support for various model sizes and advanced features, including improved latent space handling and flexible crop sizes.

 ## Features
 - Harnesses the power of the Lumina-mGPT model for state-of-the-art image generation